meilisearch/specifications/text/0034-telemetry-policies.md

 ##### Feature metrics
 E.g. We want to know more about feature usage like how many times the `ranking_rules` order are changed, which is the top most used `ranking_rules` in first position etc..
 What is the average `response body` size, what is the average number of `filter` used for the search endpoint.

-❗️ Asking for new data points should be specified and explain why these data points will be used for in the feature specification.
+❗️ Asking for new data points should be specified in the feature specification, and accompanied by an explanation of what these data points will be used for.

 ### V. Impact on documentation